 - Set up anonymous “student accounts” within a classroom - particularly important for students under the age of 13 years.
-Teachers conveniently manage all of your students under one account.
+Teachers conveniently manage all of their classrooms under their own account.
 A teacher can have multiple online “classrooms” with multiple student accounts.

 - Specific observation plants can be identified using a 'nickname' when included within each “classroom.”
 If multiple classrooms are observing plants at the same site, the teacher can easily duplicate that information to one or more other classrooms.

-Teachers working with students older than 13 years old (see our policies statement) may choose to have them register for their own accounts, letting them record their site information and observations on their own.
+Teachers working with students older than 13 years old (see our policies statement) may choose to have students register and create their own accounts, letting them record their site information and observations on their own.
 This allows students to observe plants at sites of particular interest to them, such as at their home or at nearby parks and natural places.
 It also facilitates comparison between plants at different types of sites.
 Note that, in this situation, teachers will not have direct access to the personal accounts of their students.

 Create a Budburst classroom when any of these conditions exist: